SUBSCRIBE: Subscribe to be notified of the latest Bird Tips as they are published. Send an e-mail to this address.

 SAFE OVEN CLEANING: Don't risk using that wonderful self-cleaning oven that does it all for you.
 Try making a baking soda and water paste and applying it to a cool oven.
 Heat for 30 minutes, let cool, then easily wipe clean!
 No dangerous fumes and it costs only pennies to clean with very little effort.

-PERFUME: *Some perfumes contain neurotoxins in them.
-Some are well-known brands too.
+PERFUME: *Some perfumes, even some well known brands, contain neurotoxins in them.

 PEWTER: *Pewter contains a high percentage of lead.
 Best to place pewter items out of reach of birds.